HACK3R-CRYPTO/property-tycoon-mantle/backend/README.md

 YieldDistributor contract uses RWA data for yield calculation.
 If property linked to RWA, contract fetches RWA value and yield rate.
 Uses RWA data instead of property data for yield calculation.
 Automatic fallback to property data if RWA not linked or unavailable.
 All yield calculations happen on-chain via YieldDistributor contract.

+Backend yield service also uses RWA data for estimated yield calculations.
+When property is linked to RWA, backend fetches RWA value and yield rate from blockchain.
+Uses RWA data for pending yield calculations.
+Falls back to property data if RWA fetch fails.
+BigInt values are properly serialized to numbers for JSON responses.

 Chronicle Oracle addresses on Mantle Sepolia:
 - USDC/USD: 0x9Dd500569A6e77ECdDE7694CDc2E58ac587768D0
 - USDT/USD: 0xD671F5F7c2fb6f75439641C36a578842f5b376A9